 The immediate prompts for conflict across the country are various and often unclear.
 However, the underlying cause appears to be Abiy Ahmed's moves to introduce reforms and increase political freedom within a system that has been dominated by regional ethnic parties since the current ruling coalition took power in 1991.
-As a result, political and land disputes often play out along ethnic lines.
+As a result, political and land bassi Refugee Camp, Ethiopia.
+Credit: M. Hutchinson/International Rescue Committee disputes often play out along ethnic lines.
 Abiy Ahmed's reforms appear to be unleashing tensions - and possibly resistance from entrenched interests in the political and security establishment - that are increasing the risk of localized conflict and could threaten national-level political stability as well.